 Erik Venter serves as an AASA Executive Committee member.
 He is also the CEO at Comair Limited.
 He joined Comair in 1996 as Financial Manager, and has held various positions within the company including Commercial Manager, Commercial Director and Financial Director.
 In July of 2006 Erik was appointed as Joint CEO of Comair and served in this position until December 2011 when he assumed the sole responsibility for the company as CEO.

-Venter has also served a term as Chairman of AASA, and and is currently a director on the Board of Imperial Air Cargo (BidAir Cargo aquired Imperial Air Cargo in 2014).
+Erik has also served a term as Chairman of AASA, and and is currently a director on the board of Imperial Air Cargo (BidAir Cargo aquired Imperial Air Cargo in 2014).